A phaeochromocytoma is a tumour of the adrenal glands that secretes unregulated and excessive amounts of catecholamines (adrenaline).

 - Plasma free metanephrines

-- Beta blockers once established on alpha blockers
+- Beta blockers, only when established on alpha blockers

-Patients should have symptoms controlled medically prior to surgery to reduce the risk of the anaesthetic and surgery.
+Patients have their symptoms controlled medically before surgery to reduce the anaesthesia and surgery risks.